Legal

 § 5 - Obligations of the Processor

-(1) The Processor shall process personal data exclusively on the basis of documented instructions from the Controller pursuant to Art.
-28(3)(a) GDPR.
-Instructions are derived from this DPA, the Main Agreement, and the configurations made by the Controller within the Service (e.g., signature templates, assignment rules, sync settings).
-Additional individual instructions may be issued in writing or in text form (email).
+(1) The Processor processes personal data exclusively on the basis of documented instructions from the Controller pursuant to Art.
+28 (3) (a) GDPR.
+The instructions are set out in this DPA, the Main Contract, and the configurations made by the Controller within the Service (e.g. signature templates, assignment rules, sync settings).
+Further individual instructions may be issued in writing or by email.
+The relevant email address for instructions is privacy@signivo.io.

-(5) The Processor shall notify the Controller without undue delay upon becoming aware of a personal data breach (Art.
-33(2) GDPR).
-The notification shall include at least a description of the nature of the breach, the categories and approximate number of data subjects and data records concerned (to the extent known), the likely consequences, and the measures taken or proposed.
+(5) The Processor will notify the Controller without undue delay if it becomes aware of personal data breaches (Art.
+33 (2) GDPR).
+The notification will contain at least a description of the nature of the breach, the categories and volumes of data affected (to the extent known), the likely consequences, and the measures taken and proposed.

 § 6 - Obligations of the Controller

-(2) The Controller shall issue all instructions relating to data processing.
-The Controller is responsible for assessing the permissibility of the processing pursuant to Art.
-6(1) GDPR.
+(2) The Controller issues all instructions relating to data processing.
+It is responsible for assessing the lawfulness of the processing pursuant to Art.
+6 (1) GDPR.

 § 7 - Sub-Processors

-(1) The Controller hereby grants the Processor general written authorization to engage additional processors (sub-processors) pursuant to Art.
-28(2) GDPR.
+(1) The Controller hereby grants the Processor general written authorisation to engage further processors (sub-processors) pursuant to Art.
+28 (2) GDPR.

 (2) The sub-processors engaged at the time of conclusion of this DPA are listed in Annex 2.
 By concluding this DPA, the Controller approves the engagement of these sub-processors.

-(5) The Processor shall contractually ensure that the sub-processors are subject to at least the same data protection obligations as set forth in this DPA (Art.
-28(4) GDPR).
-The Processor shall be liable to the Controller for compliance with data protection obligations by its sub-processors.
+(5) The Processor contractually ensures that sub-processors are subject to data protection obligations at least equivalent to those laid down in this DPA (Art.
+28 (4) GDPR).
+The Processor is liable to the Controller for the compliance of its sub-processors with data protection obligations.

-§ 8 — International Data Transfers
+§ 8 - Third-Country Transfers

 § 10 - Deletion and Return of Data